gouravrc/LBSNEENotesApp/README.md

 >**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.

+## Prerequisites
+To start the application you need the following
+1. Android Studio
+2. Xcode
+3. Homebrew for Mac OS
+4. NPM install.
+Click here for details https://docs.npmjs.com/cli/v6/commands/npm-install

 ## Step 1: Start the Metro Server

 First, you will need to start **Metro**, the JavaScript _bundler_ that ships _with_ React Native.